pvankranenburg/MTCFeatures/docsrc/v1.1/source/melodyrepresentation.rst

 	* - `gpr2a_Frankland`
 	  - float
 	  -
-	  - Boundary strength of the boundary following the note according to Quantification of GTTM's GPR 2a by Frankland (2004).
+	  - Boundary strength of the boundary following the note according to Quantification of GTTM's GPR 2a by Frankland and Cohen (2004).
 	* - `gpr2b_Frankland`
 	  - float
 	  -
-	  - Boundary strength of the boundary following the note according to Quantification of GTTM's GPR 2b by Frankland (2004).
+	  - Boundary strength of the boundary following the note according to Quantification of GTTM's GPR 2b by Frankland and Cohen (2004).
 	* - `gpr3a_Frankland`
 	  - float
 	  -
-	  - Boundary strength of the boundary following the note according to Quantification of GTTM's GPR 3a by Frankland (2004).
+	  - Boundary strength of the boundary following the note according to Quantification of GTTM's GPR 3a by Frankland and Cohen (2004).
 	* - `gpr3d_Frankland`
 	  - float
 	  -
-	  - Boundary strength of the boundary following the note according to Quantification of GTTM's GPR 3d by Frankland (2004).
+	  - Boundary strength of the boundary following the note according to Quantification of GTTM's GPR 3d by Frankland and Cohen (2004).
 	* - `gpr_Frankland_sum`
 	  - float
 	  -